alfredbuehler/bookmarks/README.md

 * Dependency Injection for user and db is used througout the controllers
 * The Routing features a consistent rest api
 * The Routing provides some legacy routes, so that for exampe the Android Bookmarks App still works.
-* Merged all the changes from https://github.com/nextcloud/bookmarks/pull/68 and added visual fixes.
-App uses the App Framework Styling on the Client side now.
+* Merged all the changes from https://github.com/nextcloud/bookmarks/

 There is a publicly available api that provides access to bookmarks per user.
 (This is usefull in connection with the Wordpress Plugin https://github.com/mario-nolte/oc2wp-bookmarks)